Drug driving: UK laws explained

 Since stricter laws were introduced in 2015, an average of four UK drivers are found guilty of drug driving every day

 To help with detection, police use ‘drugalyser’ kits, which take a sample of saliva to test for common recreational drugs such as cannabis and cocaine at the roadside.
-The check takes around 10 minutes to deliver a result, and a positive test will end in your arrest and a further blood sample being taken at a Police station.
+The check takes around 10 minutes to deliver a result and a positive test will end in your arrest and a further blood sample required at a police station.

-Since the new laws were introduced, they can also run blood tests at police stations for drugs such as ecstasy, LSD, ketamine and heroin without having to gather evidence that the driver seemed to have impaired driving ability, as was previously required.
+Since the new laws were introduced, the police can also run blood tests for drugs such as ecstasy, LSD, ketamine and heroin without having to gather evidence that the driver seemed to have impaired driving ability, as was previously required.

 The results of those blood tests will decide if you will be charged.
-Apart from very small amounts, which are deemed as ‘accidental exposure’ (such as passively breathing in cannabis smoke in a room at a party, for example) you are likely to fall foul of the law.
-Even these small amounts are likely to attract questions from the police, regardless of the quantities involved, as they are simply illegal.
+Apart from very small amounts, which are deemed as ‘accidental exposure’ (such as passively breathing in cannabis smoke in a room at a party, for example) you are likely to be prosecuted.
+Even these small amounts are likely to attract questions from the police, regardless of the quantities involved, because they’re illegal.

 |‘Illegal’ drug driving limits (‘accidental exposure’ – zero tolerance approach)||Threshold limit in microgrammes per litre of blood (µg/L)|

 |lysergic acid diethylamide||1µg/L|

 Driving while on prescription medication

 The question of medicinal drug use is more complicated.
 Many prescription medications can leave you unfit to drive, and the best advice is to seek the guidance of your doctor, pharmacist and to read the packaging carefully before taking them to see if they will affect your ability to drive.
 If you fail to do so and get caught or have an accident, don’t expect the law to be on your side.